evgenyslab/labmanual/docs/source/chapter1/OSConfigurations.rst

 **ISSUES TO RESOLVE**

 - [ ] docker loses containers / images on restart; seems to be known issue
-- [ ] docker can't link gpu after restart, seems to be fixed with :code:`sudo systemctl docker stop` / start
+- [ ] docker can't link gpu after restart, seems to be fixed with :code:`sudo systemctl docker stop` / :code:`sudo systemctl docker start`

 The linux server installation and configuration is almost identical to the standard  linux mint installation, with some slight changes to